 There is access as well as facilities for people with reduced mobility.

 The Bayeux Tapestry is an embroidered cloth measuring nearly 70 metres long and 50 cm high and depicts the events leading up to the Norman conquest of England.
 Characters include William, Duke of Normandy, and Harold, Earl of Wessex, (later King of England).

-You can read about my visit to the the museum here.
 The 58 scenes are technically an embroidery rather than a tapestry.
-I enjoyed my visit here enormously.
 The intricate embroidery is exquisite in its detail.
 I particularly enjoyed looking at the 2D facsimile in more detail and spotted all manner of things I’d not seen when looking at the original.
-The link includes information about each area of the museum, practical information, photos and a video.

 The museum is at 21 Allée des Augustines which is just off the rue de Nesmond.
 It’s open 7 days a week from February through to December but check opening times on the website.